svboyko/homenet_vlan/README.md

 ## Requirements

 - RouterOS v.7 (tested on v7.20)
 - MikroTik router with [hardware offload feature for VLAN filtering](https://help.mikrotik.com/docs/spaces/ROS/pages/328068/Bridging+and+Switching#BridgingandSwitching-BridgeHardwareOffloading).
-Possible it will work for routers without this feature, but network performance will not be great I presume.
+Possible it may work on routers without this feature, but network performance will probably suffer.

 ## Installing